jakubwro/NATS.jl/docs/src/custom-data.md

-# Custom transport types.
+# Custom transport data structures

-## Using custom types as handler input.
+## Using custom types as handler input

 It is possible to use and return custom types inside subscription handlers if `convert` method from `NATS.Msg` is provided.
 See `src/protocol/convert.jl` for example implementation for `String`.